Kuninkuusravit – The Royal Races in Finland

 Public Transport

-Advance tickets also serve as a travel ticket on Nysse buses and trams and on VR trains (Eco class) within the Nysse area.
+Pre-purchased tickets are valid as travel tickets on Nysse public transport and VR Eco trains within the Nysse area.

 Car & Parking